 “Course laid out by A.W.
 Harrington Esq, assisted by a crowd of thugs, touts and loafers.
 1st Assistant Civil Engineers ‘Doc’ Holley and ‘Bill’ Kent.
 The course was planned and laid out on Sunday September 12th 1886.
 The aforementioned A.W.
 Harrington, Chief Engineer and Mayor of the City, was late to dinner on this account and caught Hell when he got home.
 All of which I can swear to.”

 Unfortunately, these ‘touts and loafers’ didn’t get round to formally establishing a golf club until 1896 or incorporating it with the state until 1918 so exactly when the club was formed is, at best, open to interpretation – and to make matters worse, the original map with the humorous note somehow got lost when it was taken to be copied for the centennial celebrations in 1986!

 Today, the course extends to a modest length of 6,198 yards from the back markers, playing to a par of 70.
-Highlight holes include the 351-yard 4th, where the fairway wraps round a pond to the left of the hole, and the 560-yard 16th, one of three par fives on the back nine, doglegging sharply right between the tee and the green.
+Highlight holes include the 351-yard 4th, where the fairway wraps round a pond to the left of the hole, and the 560-yard 16th, the only par five on the back nine for male golfers, doglegging sharply right between the tee and the green.

 Head professional Patrick Berry kindly supplied us with the following information:

 “In the late 1990s, Steve Durkee added a new nine (current holes 3 to 5 and 12 to 17) and these were integrated into the original layout which was (from #1 to #9) current holes 10, 11, 6 to 9, 1, 2 and 18.
 The extended course opened for play officially on July 17, 1999.”